Phase transitions for geodesic flows and the geometric potential: Phase transitions for the geometric potential

 Bounds on $K(t)$ clearly imply bounds on the curvature of $g_T$.
 The lines $t\mapsto ({\bf x},t)$ are still geodesics and any isometry of $\R^{N-1}$ acts isometrically on $(\H^{N},g_T)$, where the action is given by $A.({\bf x},t)=(A({\bf x}),t)$.
 Observe that translations act transitively in $H_t=\{({\bf x},t): {\bf x}\in \R^{N-1}\}$.
 This two basic observations and the definition of the Busemann function are enough to conclude that $H_t$ are the horospheres associated to $\xi_\infty$.
-For a function constant on horospheres will use the notation $F(t)=F({\bf x},t)$.
+For a function constant on horospheres we will use the notation $F(t)=F({\bf x},t)$.
 In this section the \emph{height of a segment} will be the maximum value of the $t$ coordinate over the segment.
-Suppose we have $u:(0,\infty)\to\R$ a surjective, strictly increasing function.
+Suppose we have a surjective, strictly increasing function $u:(0,\infty)\to\R$.
 We can define $T=T(u)$ by the equation In this context we will use $o=({\bf 0},u(1))$ as reference point.
 Let $p$ be a translation in $\R^N$ such that $d(o,po)=1$.
 It is proven in \cite[Section 3]{dop} that there exists a uniform constant $C$ such that It will be important for us the fact that $C$ only depends on the pinching of the sectional curvature of $(\H^N,g_T)$.
-Using the symmetry of our metric we can also say that where $t_n$ is the maximum height of the geodesic segment $[o,p^n o]$.
-As before, $D$ only depends on the pinching of the metric.
-From now on $D$ and $C$ are the constants associated to a metric with pinching $-(1/3)^2\ge K_g\ge -2^2$.
+Using the symmetry of our metric we can also conclude that where $t_n$ is the maximum height of the geodesic segment $[o,p^n o]$.
+Similarly to what happened with $C$, the constant $D$ only depends on the pinching of the metric.
+From now on $D$ and $C$ will be the constants associated to a metric with pinching $-(1/3)^2\ge K_g\ge -2^2$.
 Observe that

 where we have made the substitutions